Evolving Your Career Architecture For Career Development

 Benefits of Skills Alignment in the Workplace

-Traditional approaches for creating job descriptions can involve a manual, paper-based process or online job description templates.
-HR professionals or hiring managers often draft job descriptions from scratch, relying on their expertise and knowledge of the role.
-During this process, information can be gathered through interviews, discussions with subject matter experts, and reviewing existing job descriptions.
+Historically, updating job descriptions has relied on manual, paper-based processes or static online templates.
+HR professionals or hiring managers typically drafted job descriptions from scratch, drawing upon their expertise and knowledge of the role.
+Information was gathered through interviews, discussions with subject matter experts, and reviews of existing job descriptions.

 • Job Title: The job title accurately identifies the position and reflects its level of seniority and responsibilities within the company.